-Voluntary Waivers:
+Voluntary Ride Waivers:

 Northern Colorado Indian Motorcycle Riders Group® Chapter motorcycle rides are about having fun, sharing camaraderie with other fellow riders, and experiencing the exuberance of the open road that only motorcycles can provide.
 NoCo IMRG rides are generally pre-planned and announced in the NoCo Informer, an email distribution sent periodically to Chapter members.
 Also, the scheduled Chapter rides are found in the Events Calendar on this website.